Mooloos hang on to edge Taniwha in Whangārei

 Just as the Taniwha started strongly in the opening half, Waikato touched down five minutes after the breather through hooker Rhys Marshall who took a quick tap after Northland halfback Sam Nock was penalised for holding on to the ball in front of the posts.

-Injred All Black Jack Goodhue took the field in the 50th minute for Northland and had he held on to the ball in Waikato 22 with time almost up and a vocal crowd getting bahinf their team, the final result may have been different.
+Injured All Black Jack Goodhue took the field in the 50th minute for Northland and had he held on to the ball in Waikato's 22 with time almost up, and a vocal crowd getting behind their team, the final result may have been different.

 Northland's next match is against Wellington in Porirua next weekend.